greg-raven/Impeachment-Chronicles/_posts/2021-11-17-atlantics-anne-applebaum-explains-why-even-if-every-single-word-in-the-steele-dossier-was-wrong-the-fbi-and-media-were-right-to-treat-it-as-legit.md

 ---
-title: 'Atlantic's Anne Applebaum explains why 'even if every single word in the Steele dossier was wrong,' the FBI and media were right to treat it as legit'
+title: "Atlantic's Anne Applebaum explains why 'even if every single word in the Steele dossier was wrong,' the FBI and media were right to treat it as legit"
 layout: post
 author:
 - Anne Applebaum